Distinctive Brand Assets

 The first job of advertising is to be noticed, the second job is for them to know it’s you.
 Distinctive Brand Assets enhance creative effectiveness, increasing the likelihood of consumer recognition, recall, and memory association.
 A diverse range of assets helps encode ads in consumer’s brains, something a brand name just won’t do alone.

 And it’s not just a case of mentioning the brand several times, there is no correlation between branding scores and the number of times a brand is mentioned1.
-Without plastering your logo everywhere (which itself is a blindspot), DBAs improve media efficiency & creative effectiveness.
-You can see uplifts of at least 34% where DBAs are embedded & used2 and with distinctive assets of note gain a 62% higher ROI than the average campaign3.
+Without plastering your logo everywhere (which itself is a blindspot), distinctive assets improve media efficiency & creative effectiveness.
+You can see uplifts of at least 34% where distinctive assets are embedded & used2 and with distinctive assets of note gain a 62% higher ROI than the average campaign3.

 Ultimately, better branding of your communications will improve effectiveness and salience.